Your Closing Costs

-There are certain standard costs associated with closing the sale of a house.
-Buyers and sellers customarily share these closing costs, as the real estate sales contract specifies.
+Certain standard costs are associated with closing the sale of a home.
+Buyers and sellers almost always split these closing costs, as specified in the sales contract.

-Many of the costs associated with buying a home are associated with getting a mortgage.
-At The Lending Source, we are highly experienced in mortgage lending, so we can provide you with a comprehensive list of closing costs related to your mortgage in your "Good Faith Estimate".
+As indicated below, many of the costs result from getting your mortgage.
+At The Lending Source, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".

-Soon after you submit your application, we'll provide you with a "Good Faith Estimate" of your costs.
-The closing costs spelled out in the Good Faith Estimate are estimated based on our experience with mortgage loans, but costs often vary by small amounts between delivery of the Good Faith Estimate (GFE) and closing.
-We will be glad to review the "Good Faith Estimate," answering questions and highlighting costs that sometimes change slightly at the closing table.
+Soon after you submit your application, we will provide you with a "Good Faith Estimate" of your closing costs.
+We base this cost estimate on our many years of past experience.
+Please note that while our GFEs are very accurate, we can't always predict closing costs to the penny.
+We will be glad to review the "Good Faith Estimate," answering questions and pointing out costs that sometimes change slightly at closing.

 Standard Closing Costs